Email subscription form header

 3. Seal the bag closed with a twist tie

-If you follow those three steps, the herbs will last an entire week.
+Following those three steps, the herbs will last an entire week.

-I actually learned this trick from my mother.
-She would buy a bag of onions, put one onion in the foot of a pair of pantyhose, seal it off with a twist tie, add another onion, and repeat until it was full.
+I learned this trick from my mother.
+She would buy a bag of onions, put one onion in the foot of a pair of pantyhose, seal it off with a twist tie, add another onion, and repeat until it was packed.
 Then she hung the hose from a nail inside the pantry.
 Stored this way, the onions have more room to breathe and last a month or more.

 Do your spices and seasonings clump together?
 That’s a common problem in places with high humidity and can cause you to throw out otherwise still-tasty spices.
 But this classic trick will prevent clumps for good – add four to ten grains of dry rice to the bottle and shake it.

-4. Invest in airtight containers
+Invest in airtight containers.

 • Cereal